-SUBJECT ROLE OBJECT TIME ACTION GDPR LEGAL BASE NOTES Service Controller Data Controller Information on the data processing has not been obtained from the data subject: if provides the user (data subject) information on the identity and the contact details of the controllers (for the case of joint controllers) and the essence of the arrangement between joint controllers Art.
-13(1,a) See Box 2
+SUBJECT ROLE OBJECT TIME ACTION GDPR LEGAL BASE NOTES Service Controller Data Controller Information on the data processing a. at the time when personal data is obtained from the data subject (user); b1. where personal data has not been obtained from the data subject: within a reasonable period after obtaining the personal data, but at the latest within one month, having regard to the specific circumstances in which the personal data are processed; b2. where personal data has not been obtained from the data subject: if the personal data are to be used for communication with the data subject, at the latest at the time of the first communication to that data subject; or b3. where personal data has not been obtained from the data subject: if a disclosure to another recipient is envisaged, at the latest when the personal data is first disclosed provides the user (data subject) information on the identity and the contact details of the controllers (for the case of joint controllers) and the essence of the arrangement between joint controllers Artt.
+13(1,a) and 14 See Box 3

 SUBJECT ROLE OBJECT TIME ACTION GDPR LEGAL BASE NOTES Service Controller Data Controller Information on the data processing a. at the time when personal data is obtained from the data subject (user); b1. where personal data has not been obtained from the data subject: within a reasonable period after obtaining the personal data, but at the latest within one month, having regard to the specific circumstances in which the personal data are processed; b2. where personal data has not been obtained from the data subject: if the personal data are to be used for communication with the data subject, at the latest at the time of the first communication to that data subject; or b3. where personal data has not been obtained from the data subject; if a disclosure to another recipient is envisaged, at the latest when the personal data is first disclosed provides the user (data subject) information on the identity and the contact details of the controller between joint controllers Art.
-26(2) See Box 2
+26(2) + Artt.
+13, 14 See Box 3

-SUBJECT ROLE OBJECT TIME ACTION GDPR LEGAL BASE NOTES Service Controller Data Controller Information on the data processing a. at the time when personal data is obtained from the data subject (user); b1. where personal data has not been obtained from the data subject: within a reasonable period after obtaining the personal data, but at the latest within one month, having regard to the specific circumstances in which the personal data are processed; b2. where personal data has not been obtained from the data subject: if the personal data are to be used for communication with the data subject, at the latest at the time of the first communication to that data subject; or b3. where personal data has not been obtained from the data subject; if a disclosure to another recipient is envisaged, at the latest when the personal data are first disclosed provides the user (data subject) information on the contact details of the data protection officer, where applicable Art.13 (1,b) See Box 2
+SUBJECT ROLE OBJECT TIME ACTION GDPR LEGAL BASE NOTES Service Controller Data Controller Information on the data processing a. at the time when personal data is obtained from the data subject (user); b1. where personal data has not been obtained from the data subject: within a reasonable period after obtaining the personal data, but at the latest within one month, having regard to the specific circumstances in which the personal data are processed; b2. where personal data has not been obtained from the data subject: if the personal data are to be used for communication with the data subject, at the latest at the time of the first communication to that data subject; or b3. where personal data has not been obtained from the data subject; if a disclosure to another recipient is envisaged, at the latest when the personal data are first disclosed provides the user (data subject) information on the contact details of the data protection officer, where applicable Artt.13 (1,b), 14 See Box 3